 The Development Agreement provides that with respect to the Exclusive Products we shall be entitled to receive up to \$50 million comprised of an upfront cash payment of \$14 million, which was paid in February 2021, and up to \$36 million in proceeds upon the achievement of certain development, clinical trial, regulatory and commercial sale milestones.
 In addition, CollPlant shall be entitled to a fixed-fee royalty payment (subject to certain adjustments) for each product commercially sold during the applicable royalty term as well as a fee for the supply of rhCollagen to AbbVie.
-In addition, with respect to the Option Products, we shall be entitled to receive up to \$53 million, as further described below, plus a fixed-fee royalty payment (subject to certain adjustments) for each product commercially sold during the applicable royalty term and a fee for the supply of rhCollagen to AbbVie.
-The \$53 million in proceeds includes a one-time non-refundable payment of \$6 million upon signing a definitive agreement with regard to the injectable breast implant product; a one-time non-refundable payment of \$4 million for signing a definitive agreement with regard to the photocurable dermal filler product; and up to an additional \$43 million payable upon the achievement of certain clinical trial, regulatory approval and commercial sale milestones.
+In addition, with respect to the Option Products, we shall be entitled to receive up to \$53 million in proceeds, including a one-time non-refundable payment, as well as milestone payments that are payable upon the achievements in certain clinical trials, regulatory approvals and commercial sale milestones, plus a fixed-fee royalty payment (subject to certain adjustments) for each product commercially sold during the applicable royalty term and a fee for the supply of rhCollagen to AbbVie.

 Unless earlier terminated, the Development Agreement will continue in effect on a product-by-product and country-by-country basis until the later of (i) the expiration, invalidation or abandonment of the last CollPlant patent covering a product in a particular country, and (ii) 10 years from the first commercial sale of such product in such country.
 Following expiration (unless earlier terminated), the rights granted to AbbVie in the Development Agreement will continue on a non-exclusive, fully paid-up, royalty-free, perpetual and irrevocable basis.
 The Development Agreement may be terminated early by either party for material breach or bankruptcy.
-In addition, AbbVie may terminate the Development Agreement at any time immediately upon written notice to CollPlant if AbbVie reasonably believes that it is not advisable for AbbVie to continue to develop or commercialize the Exclusive Products under the Development Agreement as a result of a perceived serious safety issue regarding the use of any Exclusive Product or country-by-country basis.
+In addition, AbbVie may terminate the Development Agreement at any time immediately upon written notice to CollPlant if AbbVie reasonably believes that it is not advisable for AbbVie to continue to develop or commercialize the Exclusive Products under the Development Agreement as a result of a perceived serious safety issue regarding the use of any Exclusive Product or upon 60 days' written notice, for any or no reason, with respect to its rights under the Agreement on an Exclusive Product-by-Exclusive Product or country-by-country basis.

 In addition, we are currently developing a photocurable regenerative dermal filler, which is one of AbbVie's Option Products, and is designed to address the need for more innovative aesthetic products to treat wrinkles.
+In this regard, we recently completed a 12-month preclinical study with our photocurable regenerative dermal filler, demonstrating superior tissue regeneration, lifting capacity and volume retention when compared to a commercial standard.